Part Time Day

-This is a part time evening course.
-You will need to attend approximately 8 hours of class, over 2 evenings a week, for 3 years.
+This is a part-time day, blended delivery course.
+You will need to attend approximately 8 hours of class, over 1 day a week, for 3 and a half years.

-You may also be required to complete approximately 88.7 hours of additional study each week outside of class hours, including private study, and assignment preparation.
+You may also be required to complete approximately 14 hours of additional study each week outside of class hours, including work experience.

 IS THIS COURSE RIGHT FOR YOU?